 Multiple layers of specific combinations of every-day fabrics were found to provide excellent filtration efficiency (FE), particularly when it came to the smallest aerosolized particles emitted during speech.
 The new study suggests that, in the right combination and layers, with no gapping around the perimeter, cloth face masks could indeed help reduce viral transmissions.
 The study was authored by scientists with the University of Chicago and Argonne National Laboratory in Lemont, Illinois.

 Viral transmission is heightened when individual carriers—with or without symptoms—are in close contact indoors for tens-of-minutes, to a half hour, and longer.
 Experts recommend continuing physical distancing at 6 feet, even with a face mask.
 Sensitive laser lights have been used by NIH scientists to observe thousands of invisible oral fluid droplets emitted per second during speech.
-Particles smaller than 300 nanometers become aerosolized, or temporarily airborne, when emanated while talking (see sidebar).
+Particles smaller than 300 nanometers become aerosolized, or temporarily airborne, when emanated while talking.
+For context, one millimeter is about half the side of a nickel—yet there are 1 million nanometers in a millimeter.

 The researchers found that using one layer of 600-thread-per-inch (TPI) cotton combined with two layers of specific chiffon provided filtration efficiency of 97% for temporarily airborne particles less than 300 nanometers (nm) wide—and 99.2% for heavier particles greater than 300 nm wide.
 See the chart of top four performers.